White-tailed eagle: Mammals and other prey

-More than a dozen ungulate species have been found in the foods of white-tailed eagles, but a very large proportion of this is likely from carrion found already dead.
-Very large food sources such as horses (Equus ferus caballus), moose (Alces alces), cattle (Bos taurus) and European bison (Bison bonasus) are certainly visited as carrion always.
+More than a dozen ungulate species have been found in the foods of white-tailed eagles, but a large proportion of this is likely from carrion found already dead.
+Large food sources such as horses (Equus ferus caballus), moose (Alces alces), cattle (Bos taurus) and European bison (Bison bonasus) are certainly visited as carrion always.
 Wild ungulate species known to have their young attacked by white-tailed eagles in variable numbers may include deer such as reindeer (Rangifer tarandus), red deer (Cervus elaphus) and European roe deer (Capreolus capreolus) and wild boar (Sus scrofa).
 Boar made up 7.1% of the prey remains at Polesski Reserve, Belarus.
-At least two successful attacks on adult roe deer have been reported, which could potentially weigh around 25.4 kg (their average mature weight), in addition to several cases of predation on young roe deer.
+At least two attacks on adult roe deer have been reported, which could potentially weigh around 25.4 kg (their average mature weight), in addition to several cases of predation on young roe deer.
 A yearling juvenile male eagle scaling 5 kg, newly reintroduced into the wild on the isle of Rùm killed a healthy, 7 kg red deer calf within a couple of days.
 One of the primary causes of the white-tailed eagles persecution by humans is that white-tailed eagles often feed on domestic sheep (Ovis aries) and goats (Capra aegagrus hircus), especially lambs and kids.
 However, they do not necessarily take healthy specimens and often feed on them after death, instead.
 Of 36 cases of feeding on lambs and kids by white-tailed eagles in Norway, only 12 could be proven to have been taken alive by the eagles.
+A 2024 report by Scotland's Nature Agency analysing the dietary remnants within several nests showed clear evidence of lamb predation and/or scavenging (although no incidence of shetland pony foal predation (a question being actively debated in the summer of 2025)).